Country: | PHL |

 Cities: | Parañaque, Pasay, and Taguig |

 CAVITEX–C-5 Link, formerly the C-5 Southlink Expressway and signed as E2 of the Philippine expressway network, is a 7.708adj=onNaNadj=on controlled-access toll expressway in Metro Manila, connecting the Manila–Cavite Expressway (CAVITEX) to Circumferential Road 5 (C-5) in Taguig.
-The project is being built at the cost of, and is a joint project of the Philippine Reclamation Authority, Toll Regulatory Board, and Cavitex Infrastructure Corporation, a subsidiary of Metro Pacific Investments Corporation.
+The project is being built at a cost of .
+It is a joint project of the Philippine Reclamation Authority, Toll Regulatory Board, and Cavitex Infrastructure Corporation, a subsidiary of Metro Pacific Investments Corporation.
 Currently operational between Taguig up to E. Rodriguez Avenue (Segment 3A) and the segment between Parañaque Interchange up to CAVITEX Interchange (Segment 2) in Parañaque only, the remaining segment between E. Rodriguez Avenue up to Parañaque Interchange (Segment 3B) is currently under construction.

-On December 27, 1994, a Joint Venture Agreement by and between the Public Estates Authority (now called Philippine Reclamation Authority) and the Malaysian group of Majlis Amanah Rakyat (MARA) and Renong Berhad (Renong) was signed to develop the Manila–Cavite Toll Expressway Project (MCTEP).
+On December 27, 1994, a Joint Venture Agreement between the Public Estates Authority (now called Philippine Reclamation Authority) and the Malaysian group of Majlis Amanah Rakyat (MARA) and Renong Berhad (Renong) was signed to develop the Manila–Cavite Toll Expressway Project (MCTEP).
 The project includes the original south extension of Circumferential Road 5, referred to as Segments 2 and 3.[8]
-It was later approved by the Senate and C-5's south extension have been made as a toll expressway.
-However, in 2010, the project was scrapped in favor of the toll-free C-5 Road Extension that was controversial for traversing several of then-Senator Manny Villar's properties in Parañaque and Las Piñas.[9]
+It was later approved by the Senate, and C-5's south extension has been made as a toll expressway.
+However, in 2010, the project was scrapped in favor of the toll-free C-5 Road Extension, which was controversial for traversing several of then-Senator Manny Villar's properties in Parañaque and Las Piñas.[9]
 [10] The toll expressway project was later revived as the C-5 Southlink Expressway project.

-The construction of the expressway started on May 8, 2016.[11]
-[12] The expressway is being built in two phases, with the first phase that fills the gap between the C-5 main route and the C-5 Extension near Merville, Parañaque by constructing a 2.2km (01.4miles) flyover over South Luzon Expressway and Skyway, and the second phase involving construction of the Merville–R-1 segments.
+Construction started on May 8, 2016.[11]
+[12] The expressway is being built in two phases.
+The first phase fills the gap between the C-5 main route and the C-5 Extension near Merville, Parañaque by constructing a 2.2km (01.4miles) flyover over the South Luzon Expressway and Skyway.
+The second phase involves the construction of the Merville–R-1 segments.

 On June 23, 2024, the expressway's 1.9km (01.2miles) Segment 2, which runs from CAVITEX to Parañaque (Sucat) interchanges, was opened to traffic.
 The latter interchange is, however, independent from the existing 3.8km (02.4miles) section from C-5 to Barangay Santo Niño in Parañaque.
-The 2km (01miles) Segment 3B will complete the missing link connect the sections between the Parañaque and Merville exits.
+Toll collection on Segment 2 began on September 23, 2024.
+The 2km (01miles) Segment 3B will complete the missing link, connecting the sections between the Parañaque and Merville exits.
 It broke ground two days earlier,[17] with completion slated for March 2025.[18]

-The expressway currently uses a barrier toll system wherein motorists pay a fixed toll rate upon exit.
+The expressway uses a barrier toll system, where motorists pay a fixed toll rate upon exit, westbound entry at Sucat Interchange, or the future Sucat toll plaza for eastbound motorists.
 Integrated with the toll system of CAVITEX, the electronic toll collection (ETC) system on the expressway is operated by Easytrip Services Corporation and collections are done on both dedicated lanes and mixed lanes at the toll barriers.
-However, the newly opened Segment 2 (CAVITEX to Parañaque) is currently toll-free until the resumption of toll collection to be announced by the Toll Regulatory Board.[19]

 Tolls are assessed in each direction at each barrier, based on class.
 In accordance with the law, all toll rates include a 12% value-added tax.